 - helm (n.2)

-- "a helmet," c.
-1200, from Old English helm "protection, covering; crown, helmet," and perhaps also from cognate Old Norse hjalmr, from Proto-Germanic *helmaz "protective covering," from PIE *kel- (2) "to cover, to hide" (see cell).
+- "a helmet, a defensive cover for the head," from Old English helm "protection, covering; crown, helmet," from Proto-Germanic *helmaz "protective covering" (Cognates: Old Frisian, Old Saxon, Old High German helm, German Helm, Old Norse hjalmr, Gothic hilms), from PIE *kel- (2) "to cover, to hide" (see cell).
 Italian elmo, Spanish yelmo are from Germanic.

 - helmet (n.)

-- mid-15c., perhaps a diminutive of Old English helm "protection, covering; crown, helmet" (see helm (n.2)).
-But Barnhart says from Middle French helmet (Modern French heaume), diminutive of helme "helmet," from the same Germanic source as helm (n.2).
+- mid-15c., perhaps a diminutive of Middle English helm (see helm (n.2)).
+But Barnhart and OED say from Middle French helmet (Modern French heaume), diminutive of helme "helmet," from the same Germanic source as helm (n.2).
 "Middle English Dictionary" points to both without making a choice.
-"Old English helm never became an active term in the standard vocabulary of English."
-[Barnhart]
+"Old English helm never became an active term in the standard vocabulary of English" [Barnhart].

 - helmsman (n.)

 - 1620s, from genitive of helm (n.1) + man (n.).
 Related: Helmsmanship.